 Mr. DeChamplain is Senior Vice President & Chief Financial Officer of ATCO and Canadian Utilities.
-He is responsible for Finance, Accounting, Treasury, Taxation, Regulatory Strategy, Pension & Risk Management and the administration of Internal Audit.
+He is responsible for Finance, Accounting, Treasury, Taxation, Regulatory Strategy, Corporate Governance & Secretarial, Pension & Risk Management and the administration of Internal Audit.
 He joined ATCO in 1992 and has held progressively senior roles in ATCO and Canadian Utilities.
-He was appointed to his current role on June 1, 2017.
+He was appointed to his current role in 2017.